 Milder weather, reduced demand and the purchase of gas from other sources, often liquified natural gas (LNG) cargoes, meant that Europe has avoided power cuts and has rebuilt its gas storage to healthy levels.

 Fill levels remain at around 80% across Europe as of January 2023.
 This is in line with EU rules that demand an 80% minimum storage over this winter.

 The chart below shows the gas storage levels now in Germany compared to the previous year.
 Total storage level in Germany is 73%, which is more than double a year ago.
 It reached 100% in November 2022.

 The sharply rising gas price has also had a significant impact on the European economy, sending inflation to double-digit levels.
 As gas prices tumble, inflationary pressure should ease, although other components, such as food prices, are still rising.

-Azad Zangana, Schroders’ Senior European Economist, said: “The natural gas price in Europe has been a large contributor towards higher inflation rates over the past year.
-At the latest European Central Bank (ECB) meeting, policymakers noted the significant falls in prices since the end of 2022 will be a very helpful factor in lowering inflation rates later in 2023.”
+Azad Zangana, Schroders Senior European Economist, said: “The natural gas price in Europe has been a large contributor towards higher inflation rates over the past year.
+At the latest European Central Bank (ECB) meeting, policymakers noted the significant falls in prices since the end of 2022 will be a very helpful factor in lowering inflation rates later this year.